apjanke/dotfiles/README.md

 ## Using this repo

 Caution!
 This whole thing is a work in progress.
 I'm making this repo publicly available so other people can use my code and techniques.
 But it's not a product, it's not stable, and there's no support.
 I'm going to continue to change this stuff to meet my own needs, maybe in non-back-compatible ways.
 So don't think you can just clone the repo and use it directly.
-If you want to use it, make a copy, read and understand it, and make your own `dotfiles` repo (not a fork of mine; you want your own independent one).
+If you want to use it, make a copy, read and understand it, and make your own `dotfiles` repo (not a GitHub fork of mine; you want your own independent one).

 ## Repo sections